xela144/CANaconda/README.md

 Alternatively, a 'pgn' can be specified in lieu of the 'id'.
 Note that specifying both 'id' and 'pgn' for a given filter will result in an error.
 This is because there is no one-to-one relation between id's and pgn's.

 The example XML-style messages file specifies wind speed message from the Maretron WSO100.
-First the program identifies the header of the message as "09Fd0284".
+First the program identifies the PGN of the message as "130306".
 Next it takes the data associated with that header (bits 8 through 16) and interprets them as an unsigned little endian number scaled by .01.

 The output from this filter looks like this: